Since 1923, the Memphis Grand Carousel has been part of the Mid-South Fairgrounds.

 Unfortunately, Memphis has allowed many of its treasures to fall by the wayside.
 Many historic items have been forgotten or lost to make way for progress or because of lack of funds or interest.
 Fortunately, The Children’s Museum, along with generous donors like FedEx, the Plough Foundation, the Nineteenth Century Club, and over 50 other individuals, are out to show that Memphis’ historic treasures are worthy of being saved and brought back for future generations to enjoy!
 By bringing the Grand Carousel back, we can provide experiences that will allow millions of Children to create memories for their lifetimes, as well as give the museum the opportunity to teach Children about historic preservation and tell them the story of our National Treasure.

 Memphians can be proud knowing they own one of the nation’s finest, original, hand-carved Dentzel carousels and one of only four or five all-horse Dentzel carousels left in existence.
 The Carousel started its life at Forest Park Amusement Park outside Chicago in 1909.
 After a park fire in 1921, the Carousel left Chicago and went back to the Dentzel factory in Philadelphia for repairs.
 It was then leased by the Memphis Park Commission (through their third party park manager, the Tri-State Fair) in 1923 for inclusion in the city amusement park on the Memphis Fairgrounds.
 It stayed there until it was dismantled in 1974, moved 60 feet east, partially restored and reopened as a centerpiece ride for the Libertyland Amusement Park in 1976.
 When Libertyland closed in 2005, after much community discussion, local supporters were successful in saving the Grand Carousel from being sold as a park asset.
 In October 2009, the Carousel was packed up for safe keeping and stored in the Mid-South Coliseum.
 In 2014, The Children’s Museum signed a lease with the City of Memphis, and it was finally sent off for a $1 million restoration in June 2015.
-It is currently being restored and will open back up to Memphis on December 2, 2017.
+It has been restored and reopened to the public on December 2, 2017.